OttawaESS/client-ess-site/src/pages/events/conferences.md

                 Attending FYIC and learning from industry professionals and other well established people sounded like a great idea to me as soon as i heard about it.
 I was not disappointed.
 In fact, FYIC Zoomed past my expectations and it was an experience full of ideas, connections, and lessons that I hope will help me throughout my university career and after.
 Learning about organizations such as OSPE and PEO is something I believe everyone should do!
 I enjoyed all of the other sessions but mostly the Project Management session, which inspired me to look into a different aspect of engineering as a possible career choice.
 All in all, the co-chairs and the volunteers at Ontario Tech University made Virtual FYIC an incredible experience and I am very grateful to have had the opportunity to attend! 🙂

         - title: CDE
-          description: Conference on Diversity in Engineering (CDE) is a national forum that focuses on diversity in the engineering industry and the role that students will play in creating a more inclusive industry.
+          description: The Conference on Diversity in Engineering is a national forum hosted by CFES centred on issues involved with diversity in engineering.
+The sessions and discussions focus on creating a more inclusive industry.
+Anyone can apply to attend this conference.
           testimonials:
             - author: Alae Boufarrachene, 1st year Computer Engineering
               author_picture: images/testimonials/Alae.jpg